Credit: Ohio Department of Rehabilitation and Correction

 A shunt is a small hole or passage that moves or allows movement, meaning fluid can move from one point of the body to another.

-However, this reportedly caused Broom pain and after two hours, officials gave up.
+However, this is said to have caused Broom pain and after two hours, officials gave up.

-The inmate’s execution date was then postponed to September 22, but there was an issue – officials were unable to find a way to kill Broom that wouldn’t amount to torture in violation of the US Constitution.
+Broom’s execution date was then postponed to September 22, but there was an issue – officials were unable to find a way to kill the inmate that wouldn’t amount to torture in violation of the US Constitution.

 This led to Broom’s execution being put off indefinitely.

-Meanwhile, the inmate would also challenge the state’s authority by attempting to execute him a second time.
-He reportedly argued that it would violate the constitutional prohibition against twice placing a person in jeopardy of life.
+The inmate also challenged the state’s authority by attempting to execute him a second time.
+He is said to have argued that it would violate the constitutional prohibition against twice placing a person in jeopardy of life.

 However, in March 2016, the Ohio Supreme Court ruled against this argument, with Justice Judith Lanzing stating that the botched execution did not constitute a failed execution.